thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 # Thin-edge actor-based components

-The aim of thin-edge is to empower IoT software developers, with a large set of pre-build components that can be enabled, configured, extended and combined into IoT specific agents.
+The aim of thin-edge is to empower IoT software developers, with a large set of pre-built components that can be enabled, configured, extended and combined into IoT specific agents.